vmistry-repo/AI-Novice/Cifar/Accuracy-90%/README.md

 ### About Model

 This model follows Resnet alike architecture.
-It is defined as below
+It is defined as below.
+Ignore Droupout, it is there with 0 value, equivalent of not being present.
+But can be utilised to reduce overfitting if required.
 ```
 ----------------------------------------------------------------
         Layer (type)               Output Shape         Param #